CommonGateway/PetStore/README.md

 ## Creating your repository from this template

 To use this repository as a template, you will need a GitHub account.
 Make sure you have a GitHub account and are logged in on [GitHub](https://github.com).
-When you are logged in you can see a `Use this template` button in the top right corner of the repository and select the `user/organisation` and name under which you would like to set up your new repository.
+When you are logged in you can see a `Use this template` button in the top right corner of [this repository](https://github.com/CommonGateway/PetStoreAPI).
+Then select the owner and fill in a nice name for your new repository.
 After creating your new repository, please follow these steps:

 - Go to the GitHub page of your repository.
 - Replace the OAS.yaml (or .json) file in the repository root with [your own OpenAPI Specification](#your-openapi-specification).
 (Also read [adding your OAS to your repository](#adding-your-oas-to-your-repository))
 - Open the `publiccode.yaml` file.
-- Press the `edit icon` in the top right of the code viewer.
+- Press the `edit icon` (pencil) in the top right of the code viewer.
 - Change the following in the file:
     1. `name` to the name of your API.
     2. `url` to the url of this GitHub repository.